 Show why you're a great fit.
 The overarching goal of any cover letter is to make a case for your candidacy for the role at hand.
 To that end, you'll want to emphasize your relevant skills and experience, and also show that you're a good fit.
 By researching the company or institution, you'll know what points to emphasize in your letter.

 Proofread and edit.
 Make sure to read through your cover letter carefully, checking for typos and grammatical errors.
 Take the time to proofread your letter.

 This is an example of a cover letter for an arts position.
 Download the cover letter template (compatible with Google Docs and Word Online) or see below for more examples.

 Sample Cover Letter for an Arts Position (Text Version)

 Director, Human Resources

 Business City, NY 54321

 The description you posted for a studio assistant parallels my interests and qualifications perfectly.

+With my background in art and psychology, I am confident that I would make a very successful and creative studio assistant.
 Having worked for the non-profit organization CountyArts, I have been exposed to a number of aspects of the art world.
 My experience as an artist assistant at the Museum of Art demonstrates my capability of working with others through the creative process of production while meeting the challenges presented to me.